 Jesus' Beatitudes describe the ideal disciple and his rewards, both present and future.
 The person whom Jesus describes in this passage has a different quality of character and lifestyle than those still "outside the kingdom."

-It was on a mountainside that Jesus spoke to many who'd followed him.
+It was on a mountainside that Jesus spoke to many who’d followed him.
 His sermon to them, called the Beatitudes, including his complete Sermon, which tells all of us how we must live.
-This three-part Bible reading, put into a movie format, covers all of this gospel's Scripture: Matthew 5:1 through 8:1.
+This two-part Bible reading, put into a movie format, covers all of this gospel’s Scripture: Matthew 5:1 through 8:1.

 In this special video, thanks to The Bible Project, we can see and appreciate the mysterious promised deliverer whom Matthew revealed.
 He, the Messiah, would one day come to confront evil and rescue humanity.